brunogama/ArgumentConstructible/README.md

 ## How to Use

-To use construct capabilities of `ArgumentConstructible` protocol you will need two things.
+To use construct capabilities of `VariadicArgumentConstructable` protocol you will need two things.

 ### 1 - Createa a typealias from the `associatedType` `ArgumentTypes`